 Six or more credits - $250.00

-Each new UMC student is required to submit a nonrefundable enrollment deposit of $200.00.
+Each new on campus UMC student is required to submit a nonrefundable enrollment deposit of $200.00.
 This deposit is the first step in the enrollment process for newly admitted students.
 The enrollment deposit is required so that you can navigate the Golden Eagle SOAR Experience (class registration), secure a UCard and reserve university housing.
 Once you pay the deposit, you can confirm your housing and dining preferences and sign up for an Advising & Registration Appointment.
 The deposit will cover: class registration, obtaining a UCard, and all expenses with Welcome Weekend.
 You will not be charged additional registration fees from the Office of Educational Programs and Transitions.

 Credit examination fee—$50.00 per credit

 The registration and fee summary is a clear view of classes you are enrolled in for the semester along with charges and payments on your student account.

 - Log into MyU and select the My Finances tab.

 - Click on the Registration & Fee Summary link.

 - Use the drop-down menus to complete all of the fields.

 - Check the Include Fees box if you want that information to appear on your summary.

 - Click the view report button.
 You may need to disable pop-up blockers or open the file when prompted.